Tips for buying a home as a solo buyer

 When a traditional mortgage isn’t enough

 For some solo buyers, even the best traditional mortgage might not quite get you over the line.
-But that doesn’t mean you’re out of options.
+However, that doesn’t mean you’re out of options.
 Here are some alternatives that could help make homeownership a reality:

 1. Shared Ownership